Pickled Carrots is a wonderful recipe if you are new to fermentation. It’s easy to make and the taste is very mild.

 - Combine all the ingredients in a bowl and mix them well with your hands, squeezing the juices out of the carrots for 1-2 minutes.

 - Transfer to the fridge.
-Enjoy with meat and rich dishes like Pork Shoulder, Meatloaf, Stuffed Potato Pancakes.
+Enjoy it with meat and rich dishes like Pork Shoulder, Meatloaf, and Stuffed Potato Pancakes.